johnspray74/MaybeMonad/README.md

 # About the project

 Demo code of a Maybe monad and equivalent ALA functionality in C#.
-Code used for online book at abstractionlayeredarchitecture.com
+Code used for online book at <http://www.abstractionlayeredarchitecture.com>

-The purpose of this project is example code to compare monads and ALA ([Abstraction Layered Architecture](AbstractionLayeredArchitecture.md)).
+The purpose of this project is example code to compare monads and ALA ([Abstraction Layered Architecture](AbstractionLayeredArchitecture.md)) and also to help explain monads in terms of code.
+The is code for both a Maybe monad and a "-1 monad" (based on C/C++ convnetion of returning -1 to represeent no value).
+Both the MinusOne monad and the Maybe moand have three implementation: immediate, deferred/pull and deferred/push.
+Refer to the ALA website chapter six for a full explanation of the differences between these three versons.

 It's not intended as a useful implementation of a Maybe monad.
 It's to show how monads work with actual code, and compare that with the actual code of ALA.